• Blog

 A voice bot would allow people to go straight to phrasing their question, skipping menus and needless queues, and get routed to the correct human afterwards - a much smoother experience.

-However, the bank wanted to make sure that using the voice bot instead would not negatively impact customers and, most importantly, what they would prefer: a human, an IVR, or a voice bot.
+The bank wanted to ensure that introducing a voice bot wouldn’t negatively impact customers and, most importantly, to understand their preferences: a human agent, an IVR, or a voice bot.

-To find out, we invited 10 real bank customers to participate in the study.
-Each customer visited the bank individually to complete three tasks using the voice bot.
-They were provided with a phone number to call and informed they'd be assisted by a digital assistant.
-Marita, the researcher, was present throughout and later interviewed each participant about their experience.
+To explore this, we conducted a study with 10 real bank customers.
+Each participant visited the bank individually to complete three tasks using the voice bot.
+They were given a phone number to call and informed they would be assisted by a digital assistant.
+Marita, the researcher, observed the process and conducted interviews with each participant afterward to gather feedback on their experience.

 Expectations & Experiences